vldtecno/PTN-Engine/Doc/Specification/Specification.md

 The user guide is available at ```/Doc/User Guide```.

 ### Test Reports
-TODO ...in a separate document, when done put a reference here to it
+TO DO ...in a separate document, when done put a reference here to it

 ### Benchmarks
-TODO ...in a separate document, when done put a reference here to it
+TO DO ...in a separate document, when done put a reference here to it